 Each division gathers for a time of worship and reflection each Monday in order to be inspired to love God and one another through music, scripture readings, and inspiring stories of faith & service.

 Our school chaplain leads a non-denominational service, and students regularly participate in leadership roles by offering music, a reading, or presenting at the services.
-He is also available for consultation, support of special needs, and individual prayer.
+Our school chaplain is available for counsel, support for any special or religious needs, and prayer.

-Guest speakers present frequently at the Upper and Middle School Chapels on a variety of topics including ...
+Guest speakers and students present frequently on a variety of topics including ...

 In celebration of Veterans Day, guest speakers visit Middle and Upper School Chapels to speak about significant sacrifices our military servicemen and servicewomen make.
 Lower School students also honor current and former military personnel during their Morning Moments Veterans Day Recognition Ceremony.
 As visiting veterans enter the building, Boy Scouts and Girl Scouts salute them.
 Students then introduced their special guests to the entire Lower School before enjoying a casual breakfast.
-Past visitors include:
+Past visitors to Middle and Upper School Chapel include:

 - Sergeant First Class Jared Bullock - A member of the Army Special Forces, whose vehicle was hit by an improvised explosive device while serving a tour in Afghanistan.